17 Amazing Things to do in Madeira

 25 Fontes Waterfall is, unsurprisingly, made up of many waterfalls flowing down the walls into a natural pool below.
 Again, depending on when you’re here and how much rain there’s been, will make a huge difference to how powerful the waterfall is.

-If the waterfall isn’t too powerful, it’s a great spot for a dip to cool off before making the hike back.
+If the waterfall isn’t too powerful, it’s a great spot for a dip to cool off before hiking back.

-Our Top Tip: this is one of the most popular hikes and top things to do in Madeira so arrive early.
+Our Top Tip: this is one of the most popular hikes and top attractions in Madeira so arrive early.
 We arrived around 10:30am and the car park was already full so we had to park on the side of the road.

-There were a lot of people on the trail including tour groups which ruined the atmosphere a bit so the earlier you get here, the quieter it will be.
+There were a lot of people on the trail including big tour groups which ruined the atmosphere a bit.
+The earlier you get here, the quieter it will be.

 When you visit Madeira, you’ll undoubtedly spend a bit of time in the island’s capital city; Funchal.

-Funchal is a beautiful city with a quaint Old Town that deserves some time being explored.
-Cosy cobbled streets lined with shops, bars and restaurants where locals and tourists alike come for a stroll and soak up the vibrant atmosphere.
+Funchal is a beautiful city with a quaint Old Town that deserves some time to be explored.
+Cosy cobbled streets lined with shops, bars and restaurants where locals and tourists alike come for a stroll and soak up the vibrant and social atmosphere.

 In 2010, photographer José Maria Zyberchem wanted to bring the historic street back to life and make it a centre of art so he started the Painted Doors Project.

-Many local artists got involved and started painting the old doors on the street and completely revived the area.
-There are over 200 painted doors in Rua de Santa Maria and neighbouring streets and it has become an attraction in itself.
+Many local artists got involved and started painting the old doors on the street completely reviving the area.
+There are over 200 painted doors on Rua de Santa Maria and the neighbouring streets and it has become one of the top attractions in Madeira.

 Discover the Hidden Gem of Calhau da Lapa

-Due to the size of the island, many of the attractions and places to see can get very busy by mid-morning so one of the best things to do in Madiera is to find a hidden gem.
+Due to the size of the island, many places and top attractions in Madeira get very busy by mid-morning so a great idea is to find a hidden gem.

-Calhau da Lapa is a beautiful hidden gem as it’s quite an effort to reach, but if you want to escape the crowds and see somewhere completely unique, we’d recommend a visit here.
+Calhau da Lapa is a lovely hidden gem as it’s quite an effort to reach.
+However, it’s perfect to escape the crowds and see somewhere totally unique.

 At Calhau da Lapa you’ll discover a waterfall, a remote beach at the foot of volcanic cliffs, fishermen’s cave houses built into these cliffs and some of the clearest water in Madeira.

-You might be wondering why this stunning place is still off the beaten path.
+You may be wondering why this charming and picturesque spot is still off the beaten path.
 To reach it, you have to walk down approximately 700 steps which, at points, are extremely steep and uneven.
-Also, without a car, it’s quite hard to get to the trailhead.
+Also, without a car, it’s quite hard to reach the trailhead.

 If you’re looking for a one-of-a-kind place to stay, you can even rent a cave house at the bottom of the stairs.

-This is on every list of things to do in Madeira and for good reason!
+Tobogganing is on every list of best things to do in Madeira and for good reason!

 Dating back to the 1850s, these toboggans were the primary means of transport for people living in Monte to get to Funchal.
-Today, they’re one of Madeira’s most popular tourist attractions and a great way to get the heart racing!
+Today, they’re one of the top attractions in Madeira and a great way to get the heart racing!

 A maximum of 3 people can sit in the large wicker baskets and behind them, two men traditionally dressed in cotton clothes and a straw hat will push and steer you through the narrow winding streets to Livramento; a suburb of Funchal.